 Who do you consider as your gurus/idols… in yoga, in acting and in life?

-My first guru is Osho.
+Bijay Anand: My first guru is Osho.
 I had listened to only four tapes of his when I was around 15 and these four tapes [Love, Death, Compassion and Guilt] changed the course of my life.
-I have never heard any of his tapes hence or read any of his books but I believe him to be my guru and an original philosopher.
+I’ve never heard any of his tapes hence or read any of his books but I believe him to be my guru and an original philosopher.

-I have many teachers who I have utmost reverence and respect towards.
+The are many teachers for who I have utmost reverence and respect.
 Some of them are Jehangir Palkhivala, Jawahar Bangera, Gurmukh Kaur Khalsa, Gurushabd, the eminent lawyer Harish Salve and Kamal Choraria who have given me so much in terms of understanding the world and existence.